vapor/docs/4.0/docs/deploy/docker.md

 Both of these can be overridden when the image is used, but by default running your image will result in calling the `serve` command of your app's `Run` target.
 The full command on launch will be `./Run serve --env production --hostname 0.0.0.0`.

 ### docker-compose
 A docker-compose file defines the way Docker should build out multiple services in relation to each other.
-The docker-compose file in the Vapor App template is a good starting place but it only scratches the surface of the configurability offered.
-The [full reference](https://docs.docker.com/compose/compose-file/) has details on all of the available options.
+The docker-compose file in the Vapor App template provides the necessary functionality to deploy your app, but if you want to learn more you should consult the [full reference](https://docs.docker.com/compose/compose-file/) which has details on all of the available options.

 !!! note
     If you ultimately plan to use Kubernetes to orchestrate your app, the docker-compose file is not directly relevant.
 However, Kubernetes manifest files are similar conceptually and there are even projects out there aimed at [porting docker-compose files](https://kubernetes.io/docs/tasks/configure-pod-container/translate-compose-kubernetes/) to Kubernetes manifests.